 (1) Where, in relation to a year, the allowable deductions exceed the sales value a loss is deemed to have been incurred by the tenement holder in respect of that year and the amount of the loss is deemed to be the amount by which the allowable deductions for that year exceed the sales value for that year.

-(2) So much of the losses incurred in any one of the 7 years preceding a particular year as has not been allowed as a deduction from sales value in any one of those years is to be allowed as a deduction from sales value in calculating above zero profit for that year and, for that purpose, the ageing of the balance on losses carried forward is to be determined on a first in first out basis.
+[(2) deleted]

+[Regulation 9 amended: Gazette 31 Dec 2008 p.
+5684.]

 10. Quarterly royalty return and payment

 (1) In this regulation —